 Contaminated water is the leading cause of disease and death around the world, according to the World Health Organization.
 Approximately 3.4 million people die from water-related diseases every year, mostly in the developing world.

-But as the water crisis in Flint, Michigan showed, no corner of the globe is immune.
-The highly publicized tragedy started in 2014 when officials in Flint decided to stop getting the city’s water from Lake Huron and instead source it from a local river to save money.
+But as the water crisis in Flint, Michigan, showed, no corner of the globe is immune.
+The highly publicized tragedy began in 2014 when officials in Flint decided to stop getting the city’s water from Lake Huron and instead source it from a local river to save money.